sprootik/inMemeory_cache/README.md

 Eng | [Rus](./README-ru.md)

-This project implements a thread-safe in-memory lru cache with delete based on the element's lifetime.
+This project implements a thread-safe in-memory LRU/TLRU cache.
 Algorithmic complexity of work is O(1).

 ***